 Remove the batteries for trickle charging at a charging station.
-(This does not apply to batteries which, according to the manufacturer, are maintenance free.)
+(Does not apply to batteries, which the manufacturer specifies to be maintenance free).
 The same is applicable for short-term storage if the engine has not been prepared for storage as above.